 11. Season with salt and pepper and add the chopped parsley and Parmesan cheese.

-If you are using beef stock from powder or a cube, make sure you have tasted the risotto before you add any more salt to it.
-This might not be the original Italian risotto recipe, but that is how the restaurant professionals are making it.
+12. If you are using beef stock from powder or a cube, make sure you have tasted the risotto before you add any more salt to it, because the commercial stock tend to have too much salt in it.